lmarkum/QueryStore/README.md

 # QueryStore

-This repo represnets queries and presentations on the topic of Query Store.
+This repo holds queries and presentations on the topic of Query Store.